 Southeast Oregon RAC

-The Southeast Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management to the BLM's Burns, Lakeview, and Vale District Offices, as well as the Fremont-Winema, Malheur, and Ochoco National Forests.
+The Southeast Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management to the BLM's Burns and Vale District Offices, and the Lakeview Resource Area, as well as the Fremont-Winema National Forest.
 Recent topics have included management options for off-highway recreation, sage-grouse habitat, and noxious-weed control.